 Your blog posts may also contain graphics and links to other sources.
 Most HTML/CSS formatting options are available within blog posts.

-BlogsEach Journalmaker site starts with a web log ("blog") that doubles as a news magazine.
-One person controls the activation of articles; this authority can be delegated.
+BlogsEach Journalmaker site has a web log ("blog") that doubles as a news magazine.
+One editor controls the activation of articles; this authority can be delegated.

 The default format (inset) of the blog is controlled by a Journalmaker tool, but a custom layout can be created.
-At the site manager's option, previews of recent articles can be echoed on the home page or almost anywhere else in the site.
+The internal content of articles can include most HTML/CSS formatting options.
+At the site manager's option, previews of recent articles can be echoed on the home page or almost anywhere else in the site, all together or by category.

 The editor may enable comments for the blog, the preview, or articles by individual members.
 Comments can be restricted to members only or allowed to all readers.
 The blog is secured by industry-standard access control lists.